seqizz/go-tools/README.md

 # go-tools
 Collection of tools I've written in golang

+- **ago**: Get the time difference between now and given unix timestamp, in human readable format

 - **did**: A simple, cli-based task logger.
 Mainly intended for multi-admin environments.

 - **kahin**: A tool to find which directory fills the given disk, with a somewhat unique algorithm.